Departmental Criteria for Faculty and Professional Staff Recruitment and Employment

 All faculty and staff are recruited in accordance with the Affirmative Action policy stated in the University Policy Register, 3342-06-02 through 3342-06-04.

 Before transmitting recommendations concerning appointments, non-reappointments within limited or probationary appointments, dismissals or promotions, the Department Chairperson should consult with the FAC.
 Within the recommendation, the Department Chairperson will review all parties’ responses to the proposals.
 All participants should present supporting reasons for their responses and opinions regarding candidates and recommendations.

 Standard procedures require that the Chairperson document all recommendations fully.

 The following are the criteria for assessing the credentials of potential faculty and staff:

 1. Full- or part-time faculty should have some college teaching experience and an advance or terminal degree or the equivalent in experience and scholarly productivity.

-3. Graduate Assistants should have an academic area related to Pan-African Studies, have demonstrated academic potential and motivation, and demonstrated interest and skill in communicating salient topics in the discipline.
+3. Graduate Assistants should have an academic area and or interest related to Pan-African Studies, have demonstrated academic potential and motivation, and demonstrated interest and skill in communicating salient topics in the discipline.
 They should also be able to serve in various capacities.
-Teaching, research, student recruitment, advising, tutoring, counseling and conference coordination are all critical skills that may be required of Graduate Assistants.
+Teaching, research, student recruitment, tutoring and conference coordination are all critical skills that may be required of Graduate Assistants.
 It is also possible for Graduate Assistants to have a split appointment involving more than one of these skills.